fyqls/pokemongoapi/README.md

 # pokemongoapi
-NodeJS API that wraps the Mila432's python api (Mila432/Pokemon_Go_API)
+NodeJS REST server that wraps the Mila432's python api (Mila432/Pokemon_Go_API)

 currently a dummy account is used